|ECE Core Courses

 courses and equivalent courses from other departments may be used to

 satisfy area requirements with permission.
 Graduate courses, in the 500-level series, can often count as specialization courses with an advisor's

 approval.
 Consult with department advisors and the ECE web site: http://www.ece.rice.edu for the latest area courses.

-satisfied with the lab in their chosen Major Specialization Area, then
+satisfied with the lab in the student's chosen Major Specialization Area, then

-the student takes 3 of 6 courses in their chosen Major Specialization
+the student takes 3 of 6 the courses in his/her chosen Major Specialization

-the lab in their Minor Area, then it is recommended that the student
+the lab in the student's Minor Area, then it is recommended that the student

-takes 4 (four) of 6 courses in their chosen Major Specialization Area.
+take 4 of the 6 courses in his/her chosen Major Area.